 Join us on an epic journey to Alaska!
-Our 35-day Summer Program offers you an enriching fusion of wildlife and environmental volunteering projects, cultural immersion, and, of course, epic landscapes and trail hikes!
+Our 5-week Summer Program offers you an enriching fusion of wildlife and environmental volunteering projects, cultural immersion, and, of course, epic landscapes and trail hikes!

 Alaska is by far the largest U.S. state by area, comprising more total landmass than the next three largest states of Texas, California, and Montana combined.
 Its mountainous and wilderness landscape makes it a popular destination for hikers and wildlife enthusiasts.
 Close to two dozen native languages are spoken here, with the indigenous population the highest of any U.S. state at over 15 percent.
 Our journey will have us learning about the cultures and history of Alaska, alongside all the incredible species that now call this epic landscape their home.
 Who doesn’t love a fluffy husky?!